How to Move to the U.S. from Canada with the K-1 Fiancé Visa

 What is the K-1 fiancé visa?

-The K-1 fiancé visa allows a U.S. citizen who is engaged to a Canadian citizen to sponsor that fiancé for a visa to move to the U.S. Unlike the green card, the couple must not be married.
+The K-1 fiancé visa allows a U.S. citizen who is engaged to a Canadian citizen to sponsor that fiancé for a visa to move to the U.S. Unlike the marriage green card, the couple must not be legally married.
 If they are already married, then they are not eligible for the K-1 visa.
 There is no formal requirement to be considered “engaged” for K-1 purposes – so long as the couple intend to get married when applying for the visa.

 How do I apply for a K-1 visa?

-The K-1 visa involves several steps, beginning with a petition to USCIS by the U.S. citizen; then National Visa Center (NVC), then an interview at the U.S. Consulate in Montreal, and then adjustment of status through USCIS again.
+The K-1 visa involves several steps, beginning with a petition to USCIS by the U.S. citizen; then National Visa Center (NVC), then an interview at the U.S. Consulate in Montreal, and then adjustment of status through USCIS.
 The K-1 visa is available to any Canadian citizen who is engaged to a U.S. citizen and who is not yet married.
 Under this visa, the U.S. citizen first files a petition with USCIS to sponsor the Canadian fiancé.
 Once the petition is approved, the Canadian will attend an interview at the U.S. Consulate in Montreal.
 If approved, the fiancé will be issued a K-1 visa stamp in their passport at which time they will travel to the U.S. and get married within 90 days of entry.
 Once married, the Canadian will adjust their status with USCIS and both spouses will attend an in-person interview in the United States.